Coming Soon 👀 At the beginning of April, you’ll be

 Perhaps she should look for (a) Clue first

-Katsuro Premium Member about 1 month ago
+Katsuro Premium Member 2 months ago

 Monopoly’s not a very good game, designwise.
 First of all, players are kicked out while the game still goes on, so if you’re six players then eventually four of you will have to find something else to do.
 Secondly, often somebody’s in a hopeless situation but it takes a while to FULLY go bankrupt, so you’re forced to go through the motions.
 Thirdly, there’s little skill involved, since it’s usually clear whether you should buy the property you’ve landed on.
 Fourth—and this isn’t the game’s fault—there are always a bunch of house rules breaking the balance of the game’s design.